Teat & Measurement Instruments for

 Thermography: This includes studying thermal patterns in machines to predict abnormal wear and tear or potential failures.
 The device used in this process picks up temperature differences to indicate misalignment, worn components, overheating and even improper lubrication.
 Techniques include Comparative thermography, Pulse thermometry, Lock-in thermometry, etc.

+Strain gauges are used for manufacturing quality control.
+They measure the force applied to an object.
+They are used in structural engineering for monitoring stress-strain relationships in structures.
 A strain gauge is used to measure the torque or axial tension applied by a turbine, generator, engine, propeller or wheel.
 It is essentially an electric sensor that converts rotational force into electric signals to help you determine the crucial performance metrics of the machinery.
+They are also used in light switches, which use a light beam to detect strain in the switch’s mechanism.